-To begin to prepare, use the suggested Rick Case Hurricane Guide Check Lists at the back of this guide or scan above QR Code or download them at: rickcasehurricaneguide.com
+To begin to prepare, use the suggested Rick Case Hurricane Guide Check Lists at the back of this guide.
+Click or scan above QR Code or download this and other lists.

 Make sure your generator is ready when you need it most.
 Don't leave your family in the dark.